logo.gif (6215 bytes)

 Ethics Workbook II SE

-Teaching Ethics is a website dedicated to promoting a free exchange of ideas among secondary school educators.
+Teaching Ethics is a website dedicated to promoting the inclusion of ethics related themes in secondary school social studies curriculums.
 It was set up and is maintained by Anthony Tiatorio.
+Please send any comments or feedback to tiatorio@ethicsineducation.com

-Mr. Tiatorio served for over 30 years as the Social Studies Department Head in the Mansfield, Massachusetts public schools where he wrote and implemented many successful ethics education lesson plans for social studies classes in grades 6 to 12.
+Mr. Tiatorio served for over 30 years as the Social Studies Department Head in the Mansfield, Massachusetts public schools where he wrote and implemented many successful ethics teaching strategies and lesson plans for social studies classes in grades 6 to 12.

 Duplication for sale or for any other commercial purpose is prohibited.

 The Ethics Workbook II: American History was written for older students in typical secondary American history classes in grades 11 – 12.
-It examines the major conflicts and turning points in American History from an evolutionary ethics perspective.
-It pursues the thesis that human beings are driven by an innate ethical sense that results in predictable patterns of behavior and that until this is understood, reason cannot function as a reliable guide to ethical decision making.
+It examines the major conflicts and turning points in American History from an ethical perspective.

 *All manuscript files on the Teaching Ethics website are in PDF format.